 This dialog is where you set the sampling rate for the oscilloscope.
-For now we want to sample once per millisecond, so click on the 1.03mS thread "slow" (formerly "siggen.thread", see footnote), and leave the multiplier at 1.
-We will also leave the record length at 4047 samples, so that we can use up to four channels at one time.
-When you select a thread and then click "OK", the dialog disappears, and the scope window looks something like figure 2.5.
+For now we want to sample once per millisecond, so click on the 989uS thread "slow" and leave the multiplier at 1.
+We will also leave the record length at 4000 samples, so that we can use up to four channels at one time.
+When you select a thread and then click "OK", the dialog disappears, and the scope window looks something like the following figure.